DNSBelgium/mercator/README.md

 ## Deployment

-Mercator's goal is to run on Kubernetes.
+Mercator is built to run on Kubernetes.
 This allows to scale modules of mercator easily and according to the load.

 ### Build containers